etiennedevaux/TheMeatingPlace/README.md

 ### 11.1 New Features

-User Dashboard - to enable registered users to view the recipes they have added and relevant data in a single place.
+- User Dashboard - to enable registered users to view the recipes they have added and relevant data in a single place.

-Recipe Comments and Stories - to enable registered users to share comments, stories and suggestions on other people's recipes.
+- Recipe Comments and Stories - to enable registered users to share comments, stories and suggestions on other people's recipes.
 Updated deprecated functionality.

-Menu Functionality - functionality to allow for creation of recommended menus, composed of one or more site recipe.
+- Menu Functionality - functionality to allow for creation of recommended menus, composed of one or more site recipe.

-Admin Search - A search facility for users, may be needed as the numnber of users expands
+- Admin Search - A search facility for users, may be needed as the numnber of users expands

 ### 11.2 Enhancements

-Enhance security to prevent interpolation of URLs - there are still some instances where an interpolated URL may allow users to view information they do not own.
+- Enhance security to prevent interpolation of URLs - there are still some instances where an interpolated URL may allow users to view information they do not own.
 This is not a serious issue with the currently stored information, but is necessary to build further functionality.

-Extend search capabilities - the search and filter capabilities are currently focused on menu types.
+- Extend search capabilities - the search and filter capabilities are currently focused on menu types.
 Additional searches and filters could be added.

-Registration date for users - an additional field recording when a user was added or updated.
+- Registration date for users - an additional field recording when a user was added or updated.

-Password change by user - allow users to change their own passwords.
+- Password change by user - allow users to change their own passwords.

-Database Query Optimisation - when querying the database the Python makes more database calls than would be necessary if those queries were opimised and more backend processing done to parse the query results.
+- Database Query Optimisation - when querying the database the Python makes more database calls than would be necessary if those queries were opimised and more backend processing done to parse the query results.

+- Image Upload - at present images are provided via a URL.
+This can refer to an image on The Meating Place site or elsewhere, such as a social media profile.
+It would be good to allow users to upload an image.

 ### 11.3 Bug and Feature Fixes

-CSS Updates - Adjust CSS to allow Bootstrap CSS to be brought in line with the Bootstrap Javascript version.
+- CSS Updates - Adjust CSS to allow Bootstrap CSS to be brought in line with the Bootstrap Javascript version.

-Username Updates - Currently when a username is changed the recipes from that user become orphaned.
+- Username Updates for Recipes - Currently when a username is changed the recipes from that user become orphaned.
 A routine is needed to identify all of that users recipes and make the same change to the Created_By field.